Colours of Air: Background

 Scott Morgan, also known as Loscil, is a Canadian musician from Vancouver.
 Lawrence English is an Australian musician from Brisbane.
 Colours of Air is their first collaborative studio album.
 It was created using source material from a 19th century pipe organ housed within the Old Museum in Brisbane.
 The album consists of eight tracks.
-Each tracks are named for the colors they evoke.
+Each track is named for the color it evokes.
 A music video was released for the track "Violet".
 The album was released on February 3, 2023, through Kranky.

 Loscil and Lawrence English later released a follow-up record, Chroma (2024).

 Critical reception

 Ted Davis of Pitchfork commented that "Morgan's naturalistic nuance coaxes out English's elusive ethereal side, often glimpsed in passing but rarely explored at length."
 He added, "Across 49 minutes of muted soundscapes peppered with warm energy, the two musicians use manipulated organ tones to patient, meditative ends."
-Wyndham Wallace of Uncut commented that "It was only a matter of time before two of contemporary ambient music's leading practitioners banded together, but these eight tracks, unlike their titles, are subtle, complex, and not always pacifying."
+Wyndham Wallace of Uncut wrote, "It was only a matter of time before two of contemporary ambient music's leading practitioners banded together, but these eight tracks, unlike their titles, are subtle, complex, and not always pacifying."
 Heather Phares of AllMusic stated, "A meeting of the minds that will satisfy and excite fans of either or both artists, Colours of Air is a testament to Morgan and English's artistry that grows richer with each listen."